 Pennsylvania.
-Verde Energy USA, Inc. ("Verde") is the subject of a formal investigation by the Pennsylvania Public Utility Commission, Bureau of Investigation and Enforcement ("PPUC") initiated on January 30, 2020.
-The investigation asserts that Verde may have violated Pennsylvania retail energy supplier regulations.
+Verde Energy USA, Inc. ("Verde") was the subject of a formal investigation by the Pennsylvania Public Utility Commission, Bureau of Investigation and Enforcement ("PPUC") initiated on January 30, 2020.
+The investigation asserted that Verde may have violated Pennsylvania retail energy supplier regulations.
 The Company met with the PPUC in February 2020 to discuss the matter and to work with the PPUC cooperatively.
-Verde reached a settlement, which includes a civil penalty of \$1.0 million and a \$0.1 million contribution to the PPL hardship fund.
+Verde reached a settlement, which included payment of a civil penalty of \$1.0 million and a \$0.1 million contribution to the PPL hardship fund.
 On June 30, 2020, Verde and PPUC Bureau of Investigation and Enforcement filed a Joint Petition for Approval of Settlement and Statements in Support of that Joint Petition with the Commission.
-Verde is currently awaiting final approval of this settlement.
+The Office of Consumer Advocacy in Pennsylvania has filed several objections to this settlement; however, the settlement has survived all objections to date, and should be finalized by mid-2022.